BigChatto/history-of-pele/README.md

 # Pelé - Football Icon Website

-The README introduces the Pelé - Football Icon website, emphasizing Pelé's legendary impact and football skills.
+The README introduces Pelé - The Football Icon website, emphasizing Pelé's legendary impact and football skills.
 He is celebrated as one of the greatest footballers of all time.

 ![index-readMe](https://github.com/BigChatto/history-of-pele/assets/111284905/a138634d-60ad-4abc-9c42-58b9896564e5)

 ## Table of Contents

-The Pelé - Football Icon website celebrates the legendary football player's life, career, achievements, and impact on the sport in a visually appealing and user-friendly design.
+ Pelé - Football Icon website celebrates the legendary football player's life, career, achievements, and impact on the sport in a visually appealing and user-friendly design.

 The website consists of the following pages: